Maksims/mr-Observer/API.md

 <a name="Observer+unset"></a>

 ### .unset([path])
-Unset data by path.
+Unset data by a specific path.
 It will emit `unset` events with related paths.
 If path is not provided, it will reset root of data to empty object.

 | Param | Type | Description |